- AI will generate 2.3m new jobs, and make 1.8m obsolete (Gartner)

 - RPA – Robotic Process Automation

-and provide some definitions, where these are clear to us:
+and provide some definitions, where they are clear to us:

 - AI is a field of computer science dedicated to solving problems which otherwise require human intelligence, e.g. pattern recognition, learning, and generalisation.